Moving out of home costs

 Moving your personal items may require the services of a removalist.
 Removalists charge by the hour.
-Prices can vary and you need to pay for 2 people to come and move your things.
+Prices can vary and you need to pay for two people to come and move your things.

 If you have a friend with a van, ute or truck, ask them if they can help for a case of beer or something similar.
 Or, you can hire a van, truck or trailer yourself.

 You should have these items from the first day you move into your new place.

 - A fridge.
 The price will depend on the size, brand and condition, whether it’s new or second hand.

 - Furniture.
 Your table, chairs and couch don’t have to be designer brands, they just have to do the job: give you somewhere to sit and somewhere to eat that is not your bed.

 - A bed, linen and pillows.
 You’ll need somewhere to sleep.
 A word of advice: sleeping on the floor gets old very quickly.

 Aim to get these items as soon as possible after you move into your new home.